ronilaukkarinen/mastodon-bird-ui/README.md

 ## Installation for Mastodon instance admins

 1. Copy the contents of style.css
-2. Install it as CSS to your assets or use Custom CSS in the Appearance settings in your instance
+2. Install it as CSS to your assets (add it to your build process to [app/javascript/styles](https://github.com/mastodon/mastodon/tree/main/app/javascript/styles) and rebuild assets) or use Custom CSS in the Appearance settings in your instance

 ### Twitter-like link previews